-Rebecca Boot tackles the painful subject of employability
+Rebecca Boot tackles the painful subject of employment for the chronically ill

 I’m back at university, studying again after my body threw a fantastic tantrum the last time I tried it.

 My university has a real focus on employment and one of the highest graduate employment rates in the country.
 That is great, everyone wants to be able to get a good job when they leave university right?
 Isn’t that the point of going?